 Have you thought about the future?

-Although you may be very set on the here and now, it’s also important that you consider how your company will pan out over time.
+Although you may be very focused on the present, it’s also important to consider how your company will perform over time.

 In the future, you may want to expand your business.
 If you make your name very specific to start off, for example, by calling it Pricedrop Plumbing Ltd, this could limit you should you wish to add to your services with heating or tiling, etc. The name you opt for should be broad enough that you can cover expansion and sales.